Unit 2 - Practice Quiz

 negative statements & questions Easy

-A. She no go to the library.
+A. She not went to the library.

-B. She not went to the library.
+B. She didn't went to the library.

-C. She didn't go to the library.
+C. She no go to the library.

-D. She didn't went to the library.
+D. She didn't go to the library.

 19 What is the first word in a yes/no question for the statement "He can speak French"?